linhub15/hubertlin-site/gatsby/src/posts/2018-09-10-things-i-learned-from-my-first-paid-website-project.md

 * SEO page names (e.g. https://example.com/cheap-website-designs.html)
 * Optimize for speed (minify css & js, compress images, reduce number of dependent requests)
 * Search the phrase you want to rank in and click your website with as many different IP addresses to increase rankings (it works... it went from page 5 to page 1)
-* Use [Google Search Console](https://search.google.com/search-console/about){: target="_blank"} to see how your site is doing (it takes a few days to crawl and index)
+* Use [Google Search Console](https://search.google.com/search-console/about) to see how your site is doing (it takes a few days to crawl and index)

 ## Conclusion

 So in the end of the project I got paid what I quoted plus a little bonus.
 Spent about 40 hours developing the site, and almost 20 hours figuring out how to do SEO making small tweaks here and there.
 I would definitely charge more next time just because it takes so much time to design.
-All in all, it was a good experience working with the client and my designer friend.&nbsp;
+All in all, it was a good experience working with the client and my designer friend.

 Until next time!